Basic Security Advice Redcare

 Back doors should have additional door locks top and bottom.

-The most commonly stolen kinds of goods e.g. TVs, video recorders, cameras and computers should be marked, using an ultraviolet pen, with your postcode (display window and door stickers saying this has been done).
+The most commonly stolen kinds of goods e.g. TVs, video recorders, cameras and computers should be marked, using an ultraviolet pen, with your postcode.
+Display window and door stickers saying this has been done.
 This measure greatly assists the detection of offenders by the Police during their enquiries and enables them to identify your property.

-Homepage | Information | Redcare | SSAIB | Contact
+Homepage | Information | Signalling | SSAIB | Contact